visgl/deck.gl/docs/contributing.md

 ## Practicalities

-Note that you once your PR is about to be merged, you will be asked to register as a contributor by filling in a short form.
+Note that once your PR is about to be merged, you will be asked to register as a contributor by filling in a short form.

 ## Developer documentation